airpair/animations-in-emberjs-with-liquidfire/post.md

 ## A brief history

-Back in the summer of 2014 Ember has had a great routing and testing story and with Ember CLI, it was on course to have probably the best tool for building front-end tools.
+Back in the summer of 2014 Ember has had a great routing and testing story and with Ember CLI, it was on course to have probably the best tool for building front-end applications.
 There were, however, a few areas where it still lacked a standard way of doing things and animation was one of them.

 That all changed when [Edward Faulkner](https://twitter.com/eaf4) started developing liquid-fire which has now become the de facto standard for adding animations to your Ember application.